geekygiks/CryptoAlgo/README.md

         Enter the text you want to encrypt..

-        Do you want to upload an Image(Y/N)
+        Do you want to upload an Image(Y/N) (Pl. copy the image to be uploaded in $Crypt/crypt/ folder and rename as file.jpg)

-          (Pl. copy the image to be upPlease note the message will now be digitally signed Message is now signed!!
+	Some signing activity

-        Writing the necessary info to your fileloaded in the current directory and rename it to file.jpg)
+        Writing the necessary info to your file

         Please enter the 25 Character recipient address (Or you can generate one by clicking pressing 'G')..

-        Now you can secretly send your encrypted document in '../../outFiles' directory to the concerned recipient
+        Now you can secretly send your encrypted document in '../outFiles' directory to the concerned recipient

         Encrypted file is stored in $Crypto/outputFiles/